kirchoffpt/karly-sixtyfour/README.md

     - Quiescence/Capture search
     - Weak UCI implementation (good enough for most GUIs)
   - Planned
-    - Transposition table with zobrist keys
+    - Transposition table
     - More advanced quiescence search and draw detection
     - Multithreading capabilites
+    - More complete adherence to UCI protocol
     - Many more optimizations in general